sushen25/personal-website/agent-service/README.md

 1. **Docker not running**: The `serverless-python-requirements` plugin requires Docker for packaging dependencies.
 Ensure Docker is running.

 2. **Permission errors**: Ensure your AWS credentials have permissions for:
-   - Lambda
+   - Lambda (CreateFunction, UpdateFunctionCode, etc.)
-   - DynamoDB
+   - DynamoDB (Query, Scan, GetItem, etc.)
-   - Secrets Manager
+   - Secrets Manager (GetSecretValue)
-   - IAM (for role creation)
+   - IAM (for role creation and policy attachment)
-   - Bedrock (if using Bedrock models)
+   - Bedrock (InvokeModel, InvokeModelWithResponseStream)

 3. **Bedrock access denied**: If using Bedrock, ensure:
-   - Your IAM role has `bedrock:InvokeModel` permission
+   - Your Lambda IAM role has `bedrock:InvokeModel` and `bedrock:InvokeModelWithResponseStream` permissions
-   - The model is enabled in your AWS account (Bedrock console)
+   - The Claude 3.5 Sonnet model is enabled in your AWS account (Bedrock console)
+   - You are deploying in a region that supports Bedrock (e.g., us-east-1, us-west-2, ap-southeast-2)

 4. **Agent Service not found by backend**: Ensure:
    - Agent service is deployed